Expert Chemistry Workshop and Symposium in Birmingham

-The UK RAM Facility is a recently established manufacturing facility, based at the University of Birmingham and funded by the EPSRC, which provides industry and academia with the ability to access scalable RAM technologies.
-Organised by the UK RAM Facility in collaboration with Resodyn, inc., the UK RAM Workshop is a unique opportunity for industries and researchers across the UK and from Europe to learn from the world-leading experts in development and applications about the design, applications and opportunities of the RAM technology for milling, mixing, blending, chemical reactions, and diverse other applications.
+This event features the annual UK RAM Workshop, organised by the UK RAM Facility in collaboration with Resodyn, inc.: a unique opportunity for industries and researchers across the UK and from Europe to learn from the world-leading experts in development and applications of the RAM technology for milling, mixing, blending, chemical reactions, and other diverse applications,, including demonstrations of benchtop and pilot-scale (OmniRAM) technologies

 Speakers

-The RAM Workshop and BSMS will include technical presentations and talks by leading researchers in RAM materials processing, modelling and mechanochemistry.
+The joint BSMS-RAM Workshop will include talks by leading researchers in Mechanochemistry, Sustainable Chemistry and a Technical Workshop on RAM for materials processing, modelling and mechanochemistry.

 Hui Luo